 Grants are not available for ILR Credit Internships, Cornell Abroad programs, ILR Exchange programs, credit-bearing programs, program tuition and fees, or for travel to a student's home country.

-To apply, email the documents listed below to Miguelina Tabar at email@example.com by the application deadline Please include the following in the subject line: "ILR International Grant Proposal for Winter Break 2019 Travel."
+To apply, email the documents listed below to Miguelina Tabar at email@example.com by the application deadline of Friday, March 15th.
+Please include the following in the subject line: "ILR International Grant Proposal for Summer Break 2019 Travel."

 A. ILR International Travel Grant Application: ILR Travel Grant Application (PDF, 94 KB) (If you experience difficulty filling out the PDF version of the application, you can access a Word version here: ILR Travel Grant Application.doc (DOC, 51 KB)